-This is our favoured choice for investors seeking a 'limited life' VCT.
-Puma Investments, a subsidiary of Shore Capital and manager of the Puma VCTs, is experienced in managing this type of investment and this VCT follows a similar pattern to previous incarnations, such as Puma VCT 10 which launched last year.
-Puma Investments has built a solid track record and we like their relatively conservative approach, which has an emphasis on paying steady dividends and sheltering capital.
+Puma Investments, a subsidiary of Shore Capital and manager of the Puma VCTs, is experienced in managing this type of investment.
+This VCT follows a similar pattern to previous incarnations, such as Puma VCT 11 which launched last year.
+Puma Investments has built a solid track record and we like their relatively conservative approach, which has an emphasis on aiming (but not guaranteeing) to shelter capital.